BobesCZ/drd-plus-generator/README.md

 ### What are "quick choices"?

 The author of this project and his friends have spent a lot of time playing this game.
-We have created hundreds of characters, so we are well familiar with the process.
+We have created hundreds of characters, so we are fairly familiar with the process.
 If you are playing with a warrior, you probably want him to be as strong as possible, right?
 We got this.
 Clicking on the "Quick choice" button will make the choice according to the best of author's beliefs in a given situation.

 You can click on this button at every step in the process and create your character within  30 seconds!

 ## Installing

-This project is not open-source (see [License](#License).
+This project is not open-source (see [License](#License)).
 However, you can clone this repository and run it on your local machine for review and testing purposes.

 Install packages